naths84/academic-kickstart/content/classe_inversee/manim/_index.md

 type: docs  # Do not modify.

 # Add menu entry to sidebar.
-# - name: Declare this menu item as a parent with ID `name`.
+# - name: Declare this menu item as a parent with ID `manim`.
 # - weight: Position of link in menu.
 menu:
-  example:
+  manim:
     name: Présentation
     weight: 1
 ---